Weighted noncommutative regular projective curves: Weighted curves, and noncommutative -orbifolds

 The preceding discussion shows that the derived category of the elliptic Witt curve $\DD_{2,2,2,2}$ has Calabi-Yau dimension $\frac{2}{2}$; all the others have dimension $\frac{1}{1}$. \end{remark} \begin{proposition} Let $(\Hh,L)=\coh(\XX)$ be the Witt curve $\XX=\DD_{2,2,2,2}$ for some parameter.
 The stable bundles of degree $0$ are parametrized by $\XX$.
 The line bundles of degree $0$ are in bijection with the non-quaternion boundary points; the structure sheaf $L$ corresponds to one of the ramification points. \end{proposition} \begin{proof} The composition of tubular mutations $\sigma=\sigma_S\circ\sigma_L$ acts on slopes $\mu= $ like the matrix $ $, sends $\infty$ to $0$ and preserves endomorphism rings.
 If $E\in\Hh_0$, then $\rk(\sigma(E))=\deg(E)$.
 Thus the degree $0$ line bundles correspond to the simples sheaves of degree $1$.
 Moreover, $L$ is one of them with $\End(L)=\CC$. \end{proof}

-\section{Weighted curves, and noncommutative orbifolds}
+\section{Weighted curves, and noncommutative $2$-orbifolds}

 We conclude the article by treating the weighted case.
-We recall that each weighted noncommutative regular projective curve $\Hh$ arises from a non-weighted one, $\Hh_{nw}$, by insertion of weights $p(x)>1$ in a finite number of points $x$.
-This insertion of weights is described, in abstract terms, by the $p$-cycle construction~\cite{lenzing:1998}; the inverse technique, reducing weights, is the perpendicular calculus~\cite{geigle:lenzing:1991}.
+We will first show that each weighted noncommutative regular projective curve $\Hh$ arises from a non-weighted one, $\Hh_{nw}$, by insertion of weights $p(x)>1$ in a finite number of points $x$.
+This insertion of weights is described, in abstract terms, by the $p$-cycle construction~\cite{lenzing:1998}; the inverse technique, reducing weights, is the perpendicular calculus~\cite{geigle:lenzing:1991}, cf.\ Proposition~\ref{prop:reduction}.
 Data like the function field $k(\Hh)$, the skewness $s(\Hh)$, the multiplicities $e(x)$, the endomorphism rings $\End(S_x)$ of simples, and the ghost group $\Gg(\Hh)$ remain unchanged by these processes.
 The change of the Picard-shift group $\Pic(\Hh)$ is easy to describe: one adjoints the $p(x)$-th root of the tubular shift $\sigma_x$, for each weight point $x$.
 We refer to~\cite[Ch.~6]{kussin:2009}.
-We also remark that there is an analogues result to Lemma~\ref{lem:isomorphic-point-functors}.
+We also remark that there is an analogues result to Lemma~\ref{lem:isomorphic-point-functors}. \begin{numb}[$p$-cycle construction] Let $\Hh=\coh(\Aa)$ be a weighted noncommutative regular projective curve of a field $k$, with $\Aa$ a hereditary order in a full matrix algebra $A$ over $k(\Hh)$.
+Let $x$ be a point such that the tube $\Uu_x$ is homogeneous.
+Let $\sigma_x\colon\Hh\ra\Hh$ be the Picard-shift with respect to $x$, with natural transformation $1_{\Hh}\stackrel{x}\lra\sigma_x$.
+Let $p>1$ be a ``weight''.
+Following~\cite{lenzing:1998} the category $\Hh $ of $p$-\emph{cycles in} $x$ has \emph{objects} $E=(E_i,e_i)_{i\in\ZZ}$, where $E_i\in\Hh$ and $e_i\in\Hom(E_i,E_{i+1})$ such that $E_{i+p}=\sigma_x(E_i)$ and the composition $e_{i+p-1}\circ\ldots\circ e_{i+1}\circ e_i$ is the natural map $x_{E_i}\colon E_i\ra E_i(x)$ for each $i$.
+If $F=(F_i,f_i)_{i\in\ZZ}$ is another $p$-cycle in $x$, then a \emph{morphism} between $E$ and $F$ is a tuple $(h_i)_{i\in\ZZ}$ with morphisms $h_i\in\Hom(E_i,F_i)$ satisfying $h_{i+1}e_i=f_ih_i$ and $h_{i+p}=\sigma_x(h_i)$ for all $i$.
+The category of $p$-cycles in $x$ over $\Hh$ is, like $\Hh$ itself, abelian, noetherian, hereditary and does not contain non-zero projectives or injectives, \cite[Thm.~4.3]{lenzing:1998}.